Thayjes/Finding_Lane_Lines/writeup_template.md

 ![Edged][image3]

 4. The next step was to define a region of interest by identifying the vertices of a quadrilateral which best encompassed the two lanes.
-Using the following vertices : {[150, image.shape[0]],[420, 330],[500 , 320],[900, image.shape[0]]}, I was able to get the following image:
+Using the following vertices : {[150, image.shape[0]],[455, 315],[510 , 315],[900, image.shape[0]]}, I was able to get the following image:

 ![Masked Image][image4]

-5.
+5. Now we have the our masked image which contains only the edges of the lanes.
+I then applied HoughTransformP function to identify which pixels are lines and obtain their x and y positions.
+Using these I drew all the lines on the image to obtain the line_image as shown below:

+![line image][image5]

 ### 2. Identify potential shortcomings with your current pipeline